Complex behaviours are a common problem for those living with mental health disorders and dementia.

 - Attempting to destroy things

-It’s common for a person with dementia or complex needs to be aggressive, which may be what you or your loved one is struggling with the most.
+It’s common for a person with complex care or dementia to be frustrated, angry and upset, which may be what you or your loved one is struggling with the most.
 The consequences can be difficult for everyone involved to handle and lead to feelings of guilt, isolation and distress.

-A number of conditions can cause aggressive behaviour for the ladies and gentlemen we support, such as:
+A number of conditions can cause complex behaviour for the ladies and gentlemen we support, such as:

 - Psychological issues including anxiety, depression, confusion and memory loss